MithrilJS/mithril.js/docs/mithril.request.md

 	-	**any initialValue** (optional)

 		The value that populates the returned getter-setter before the request completes.
 This is useful when using the `background` option, in order to avoid the need for null checks in views that may be attempting to access the returned getter-setter before the asynchronous request resolves.

+		It is strongly recommended that you always set this option to avoid future surprises.

 	-	**any unwrapSuccess(any data, XMLHttpRequest xhr)** (optional)